FirebaseExtended/bolt/docs/guide.md

 This database allows for a collection of _Posts_ to be stored at the `/posts` path.
 Each one must have a unique ID key.
-Note that a path expression (after the `path` keyword) can contain a _wildcard_ component.
+Note that a path expression (after the `path` keyword) can contain a _captured_ component.
 This matches any string, and the value of the match is available to be used in expressions, if desired.

-For example, writing data at `/posts/123` will match the `path /posts/$id` statement with `$id` being equal to (the string) '123'.
+For example, writing data at `/posts/123` will match the `path /posts/{id}` statement with the captured variable `id` being equal to (the string) '123'.

 The Post type allows for exactly two string properties in each post (message and from).
 It also ensures that no message is longer than 140 characters.